cca/vault_migration/readme.md

 ## Metadata Crosswalk

 We can use the `item.metadata` XML of existing VAULT items for testing.
-We need an approach to visualizing and documenting the crosswalk other than in code, potentially a spreadsheet or diagram.
-Much complexity comes from the fact that different fields may need to be treated differently depending on their value or context (e.g. collection).
+Generally, `poetry run python migrate.py items/item.json | jq` to see the JSON Invenio record.
+See [our crosswalk diagrams](https://cca.github.io/vault_migration/crosswalk.html).

 Schemas: